-On May 6, 2016, the Company entered into Amendment No. 5 (the "Amendment") to the Rights Agreement, dated as of July 7, 2005, as amended by Amendment No. 1, dated as of July 3, 2008, Amendment No. 2, dated as of June 9, 2011, Amendment No. 3, dated as of July 1, 2014 and Amendment No. 4, dated as of August 5, 2014, (the "Original Rights Agreement") between the Company and Computershare Inc.
+On May 6, 2016, the Company entered into Amendment No. 5 (the "Amendment") to the Rights Agreement, by and between the Company and Mellon Investor Services LLC, as Rights Agent, dated as of July 7, 2005, as amended by Amendment No. 1, dated as of July 3, 2008, Amendment No. 2, dated as of June 9, 2011, Amendment No. 3, dated as of July 1, 2014, pursuant to which Computershare Inc. became rights agent as successor-in-interest to Mellon Investor Services LLC, and Amendment No. 4, dated as of August 5, 2014, (the "Original Rights Agreement").

-The Amendment accelerated the expiration of the Company's preferred share purchase rights (the "Original Rights") from 5:00 p.m., California time, on the 30th day after the Company's 2017 annual meeting of stockholders to 5:00 p.m., California time, on May 6, 2016, and had the effect of terminating the Original Rights Agreement on that date.
+The Amendment accelerated the expiration of the Company's preferred share purchase rights (the "Original Rights") from 5:00 p.m., Pacific Standard Time, on the 30th day after the 2017 Annual Meeting to 5:00 p.m., Pacific Standard Time, on May 6, 2016, and had the effect of terminating the Original Rights Agreement on that date.
 At the time of the termination of the Original Rights Agreement, all of the Original Rights distributed to holders of the Company's common stock pursuant to the Original Rights Agreement expired.

 On May 6, 2016, the Company entered into a rights agreement (the "NOL Rights Agreement") with Computershare Inc., as rights agent.
-In connection with the NOL Rights Agreement, the Company's Board of Directors authorized and declared a dividend distribution of one preferred stock purchase right (a "New Right") for each share of the Company's common stock authorized and outstanding.
+In connection with the NOL Rights Agreement, the Company's Board authorized and declared a dividend distribution of one preferred stock purchase right (a "New Right") for each share of the Company's common stock authorized and outstanding.
 Each New Right entitles the registered holder to purchase from the Company a unit consisting of one one-thousandth of a share of Series B Junior Participating Preferred Stock, par value \$0.001 per share, at a purchase price of \$8.76 per unit, subject to adjustment.
 The description and terms of the New Rights are set forth in the NOL Rights Agreement.